renzoMoraS/Calipso_Huergo/README.md

 # Calipso_Huergo
-It's a project for the enterprise Calipso from the Huergo High School students...
+This is a project from the Luis A. Huergo Institute students to the enterprise Calipso using:

+    - Mercadolibre's API.
+    - HTML, CSS, JavaScript.
+    - NodeJs.